-The connection between the compressor package and the receiver must be furnished by the customer, unless the optional fuel tank/receiver tank module is supplied.
+The connection between the compressor package and the receiver must be furnished by the customer.
 It is recommended the customer use a flexible line of 1⁄2" or larger.
 All piping must be certified safe for the pressures and temperatures involved.

-This unit utilizes a sense line that is connected from the receiver tank to the gauge / switch port on the compressor.
-This port is located next to the compressed air discharge on the end of the compressor.
-The purpose of this line is to provide a relatively pulsation free, cool, and stable pressure signal for use by the discharge pressure gauge.
+This unit utilizes a sense line that is connected from the receiver tank to the gage / switch port on the compressor.
+The purpose of this line is to provide a relatively pulsation free, cool, and stable pressure signal for use by the pressure switch and the discharge pressure gage.
 The receiver is thus used as a pulsation damper.
 This ensures smooth, accurate operation of the gage and the switch and extends the life of these components.
 This line must be connected for the unit to function.